Posted in Schools, Then and Now

 Rockridge School

-Note: I could not locate any pictures of the first school.
+Note: I was unable to locate any pictures of the first school.
 I will update this if I find some.

-They purchased a triangle piece of property on Broadway Terrace adjoining the Claremont Country club facing Broadway.
+They purchased a triangular piece of property on Broadway Terrace, adjoining the Claremont Country Club, facing Broadway.

 The school opened in February 1922.
 It cost $75,000.

 They built a Spanish colonial renaissance-style two-story structure with cement stucco and a tile roof.
-The exterior was painted coral with windows green-blue and tiles bright red.
+The exterior was painted coral, with windows in a green-blue hue and tiles in a bright red.

-Every one of the classrooms opened upon a terrace that sloped down to a garden.
+Every one of the classrooms opened onto a terrace that sloped down to a garden.

-Ventilation in the new building was by windows and not by a fan, and there was a warm bench for drying wet shoes.
+Ventilation in the new building was provided by windows, rather than a fan, and there was a warm bench for drying wet shoes.

 Large Play Space